kiranmajji1620/Fake-news-classification-lstm/README.md

 # Fake-news-classification-lstm

-NLP project for fake news dataset on kaggle
+NLP project for fake news dataset on kaggl